metamath/lamp-guide/docs/index.md

 Our goal is about the reciprocal of the tangent, not the tangent itself.

-So let's modify the definition of the value of the cotangent to show the value of the reciprocal of the tanget.
+So let's modify the definition of the value of the cotangent to show the value of the reciprocal of the tangent.
 Remember, in algebra you can do what you want on the left-hand-side of an equality, as long as you do the same thing on the right-hand side.